A Voyeur Story Gone Right – Part 1

 End of Part 1.

 1. In my head, Danica is played by the lovely Mia Kirshner, the only actress I know of that causes ladyboners to even the straightest women.
-I'd love to see what you think about her character – I wonder if her being not conventionally likable somehow affected your reading experience.
+I'd love to see what you think about her character – I wonder if her nit being conventionally likable somehow affected your reading experience.

 2. Some of the scenes of Max watching Danica are deliberately creepy.
 If you didn't feel the creepy vibe, you might wanna be extra careful in picking your boyfriends.
 While I made sure to make Max a non-violent person, his idea of developing a relationship with Danica without her awareness and of intruding upon her privacy at all times is really unhealthy.
 Also, there's one thing that makes him potentially dangerous – his reaction when he knows he's being lied to.

-3. This should be a two-shot three-shot.
+3. This should be a two-shot – scratch that – three-shot.